Sales Forecasting

 • Changes in average deal size

-• Shifts in customer behaviour
+• Shifts in customer behavior

 • Patterns in sales rep performance